-develops and promotes national language policy, and advises on standardising and disseminating information on a range of terminology.
-The NLS is responsible for implementing the National Language Policy Framework (NLPF).
+The National Language Service (NLS) provides a range of language services for official documentation, develops and promotes national language policy, and advises on standardising and disseminating information on a range of terminology.
+The NLS, which was allocated R50 million in 2007/08, is responsible for implementing the National Language Policy Framework (NLPF).